1995subhankar1995/NCP/README.md

 conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch conda install -c conda-forge plotnine
 ```
-2.
-   1. Download our trained models from [here](https://drive.google.com/drive/folders/1KwkzR7cXc3QWexKjcbUG1-ZWeMqzg5Nl?usp=share_link) and extract them to Project_RSCP/checkpoints/.
+2. Download our trained models from [here](https://drive.google.com/drive/folders/1KwkzR7cXc3QWexKjcbUG1-ZWeMqzg5Nl?usp=share_link) and extract them to Project_RSCP/checkpoints/.

-3. The current working directory when running the scripts should be the top folder NCP.
+3. The current working directory when running the scripts should be the folder NCP.

 To reproduce the results for CIFAR10: